WDP Part 11: Security Considerations

 Security is a critical concern when transmitting diagnostic information.
 This specification provides guidance on:

-- Compliance - Meeting GDPR, CCPA, HIPAA requirements
+- Compliance: Meeting GDPR, CCPA, and HIPAA requirements

 This document covers security considerations for: